mmesiti/git-collaborative/content/index.md

 # Collaborative distributed version control @ KIT

-We have learned how to make a Git repository for a single person.
-What about sharing?
+_This material was originally developed by [CodeRefinery](https://coderefinery.org/).
+The original material is visible [here](https://coderefinery.github.io/git-collaborative/)._

+How can we share work on a repository of files with others on the internet?

-- Share the folder using email or using some file sharing service:
+- Share an archive of the directory using email or using some file sharing service:
   This would lead to many back and forth emails and would be difficult keep all copies synchronized.
 - One person’s repository on the web: allows one person to keep track of